Gift Flow

 Merchants can configure Gift Flow settings, decide whether optional Google address services are used, pause Gift Flow checkout during store changes, uninstall the app, and use Shopify privacy request workflows.

 Customers should contact the merchant that operates the store to access, correct, or delete order-related personal data.
-Where Shopify sends a customer data request or redaction request to Gift Flow, the app processes the app-held data it controls for that merchant shop.
+Where Shopify sends a customer data request or redaction request to Gift Flow, the app processes the app-held data it controls for that merchant shop, including customer-uploaded gift images when image gift options are enabled.

 Contact and Updates